 “In 2007, John Galvan had already been incarcerated for about 21 years of a life sentence for a crime he did not commit.
 Then he saw something on prison television that he believed might finally help prove his innocence and secure his freedom: A rerun of an episode of Discovery Channel's MythBusters.”

 At the time of his arrest, Galvan reports that he was handcuffed to a wall for hours, beaten, and eventually "agreed to give a confession that was completely fabricated by the detectives to end the abuse."
-So Galvan admitted that he had set fire to an apartment building “by throwing a full bottle into the building and then throwing a cigarette into the pool of gasoline that formed on the porch to light it."
+So Galvan admitted to setting fire to an apartment building by "throwing a bottle full of gasoline into the building and then throwing a cigarette into the pool of gasoline that formed on the porch to ignite it."

 21 years later John, 39, watched the MythBusters hosts repeatedly try to light a tank of petrol with a lit cigarette.
 Based on the ignition temperature of gasoline and the temperature range of a lit cigarette, the show's hosts had initially assumed that a lit cigarette could ignite spilled gasoline as they had seen on television and in the movies.